s0md3v/Smap/README.md

 Smap scans these [1237 ports](https://gist.githubusercontent.com/s0md3v/3e953e8e15afebc1879a2245e74fc90f/raw/1e20288e9bef43b60f7306b6f7e23044dabd9b8c/shodan_ports.txt) by default.
 If you want to display results for certain ports, use the `-p` option.

 ```
-smap -p21-30,80,443 -iL targets.txt
+smap -p 21-30,80,443 -iL targets.txt
 ```

 ## Considerations
 Since Smap simply fetches existent port data from shodan.io, it is super fast but there's more to it.
 You should use Smap if:

 #### You want
-- vulnerability detection
+- Vulnerability detection
-- a super fast port scanner
+- A super fast port scanner
-- results for most common ports (top 1237)
+- Results for most common ports (top 1237)
-- no connections to be made to the targets
+- No connections to be made to the targets

 #### You are okay with
-- not being able to scan IPv6 addresses
+- Not being able to scan IPv6 addresses
-- results being up to 7 days old
+- Results being up to 7 days old
-- a few false negatives
+- A few false negatives